 "In my opinion, Michael Lu is a uniquely gifted and highly talented pianist."
-Alexander Toradze, 2018
+Alexander Toradze

 "From the first performance, I was so impressed with his magnificent talent.
 Already with an amazing technical ability, what impressed me the most was his musicality, artistic, and personal approach to the music he was playing!"
-Eduardo Delgado, 2019
+Eduardo Delgado

 Following the outbreak of COVID-19 which shut down live concerts, Michael received invitations from numerous organizations to perform home recitals broadcasted online.
 In April, he performed a recital of Bach, Schumann, Mozart, and Chopin for Piano Cleveland's The Quarantine Concerts series.
-Piano Cleveland subsequently also invited Michael to participate in its Virtu(al)so global virtual competition in early August.
+Piano Cleveland subsequently also invited Michael to participate in its Virtu(al)oso global virtual competition for artist relief in early August.
+His competition recital included the world premiere live performance of the Cotton Dance by Florence Price, as well as works by Schubert and Schumann.
+He donated 15% of his prize earnings to Anti-Slavery International and the NAACP Legal Defense Fund.
 In June, Michael performed a recital for 5pm Series.
 The opening piece was the Andante second movement from the Piano Sonata in E minor by Florence Price, the first African-American woman composer to gain national and international recognition.
 He dedicated the recital, which also included works by Liszt, Franck, and Beethoven, to all victims of Black oppression.
-Michael's performance of the Price Andante was described as a "moving performance" by Pianist magazine, who also selected it for the "best online performances" of that week.
-In July, Michael will perform the first movement of Price's sonata, paired with Schumann's Toccata in C major, for the Art of the Piano festival's OnLive!
+Through this recital, Michael raised hundreds of dollars to benefit the International Rescue Committee, Asthma & Allergy Foundation of America, and the NAACP.
+Michael's performance of the Price Andante was subsequently selected by Pianist as one of the "best online performances" of that week.
+In July, Michael performed the first movement of Price's sonata, paired with Schumann's Toccata in C major, for the Art of the Piano festival's OnLive!
 Young Artist Concerts series.
-In August, he will host a lecture-recital featuring the complete Price sonata; he will talk about the sonata at length before performing it in its entirety.

 With a concerto repertoire that includes more than 25 complete concerti, Michael has performed as soloist with nearly a dozen orchestras encompassing three continents, most notably including the Orchestre de Cannes in France, the St. Louis Symphony Youth Orchestra and the Cleveland Institute of Music Orchestra in the United States, and the Todi International Music Masters Ensemble in Italy.
 The young artist has worked with such conductors as Francesco D’Ovidio, Sergio Monterisi, Stephen Mulligan, Gemma New, and others.
 Michael’s performance of Tchaikovsky’s Piano Concerto No. 1 with the St. Louis Symphony Youth Orchestra conducted by Gemma New at a sold-out Powell Symphony Hall in 2017 was broadcast on PBS affiliate KETC (Nine Network of Public Media).
 An accomplished chamber musician, Michael has performed chamber music with members of the Chicago Symphony and St. Louis Symphony Orchestras in the Sheldon Concert Hall in St. Louis, and throughout high school was a member of the Young Artist Chamber Program of the Chamber Music Society of St. Louis and a scholarship student of the Preparatory Program of the Community Music School of Webster University under the direction of Vera Parkin.